-Just realized the other day that I’ve never actually posted about my favorite daily beater I’ve worn for the last 15 years.
-My 1999 Breitling Aerospace Titanium that I bought when on business in Glasgow of all places.
-During some lunch and then strolling past a jewelers, there it was and I simply loved it – went in with no hesitation and bought it.
-And I still think for me it was and is the best and most practical watch purchase I ever made.
+Just realised the other day that I’ve never actually posted about my favourite daily beater I’ve worn for the last 15 years.
+My 1999 Breitling Aerospace Titanium that I bought when on business in Glasgow.
+After some lunch I happened to be strolling past a jewellers and there it was and I simply loved it – went in with no hesitation and bought it.
+And I still think it was and still is the best and most practical watch purchase I ever made.

-Now some folks think Breitlings are big, flashy and cumbersome, but with this model nothing could be further from the truth.
-It’s titanium, it’s very light and very slim at 9mm height and a case diameter of only 40mm.
+Now some folks think Breitling watches are big, flashy and cumbersome, but with this model nothing could be further from the truth.
+It’s titanium, it’s very light and unlike many of today’s current crop, it’s very slim at just 9mm in depth and a case diameter of only 40mm.
 With the matching titanium solid link bracelet it’s quite a combination.
 It slips unobtrusively under a shirt for dress occasions but also is the business when it comes to everyday wear – AND it’s probably a statement too.
-This particular version has a quite subtle dial green color with high contrast numerals and markers.
+This particular version has a quite subtle dial green colour with high contrast numerals and markers.

 I said that clarity was terrific on this watch and this is it shown against some of my other models as a comparison –

 The Breitling on the left shows just how good the anti-reflection coating is and how clever the hands/display clarity actually is and note how the digits stand out – it always impresses me!
-The Citizen Attesa in the center another favorite is also pretty good but none can compare when doing the quick glance and reading the date.
+The Citizen Attesa in the centre another favourite is also pretty good but none can compare when doing the quick glance and reading the date.

 Another good point about this Aerospace – it’s actually gone up in value – so a good buy and a good investment.
-Not that I’ll realize any profit of course ‘cos it ain’t for sale!
-The profit for me is the sheer pleasure of wearing what has to be my favorite watch.
+Not that I’ll realise any profit of course ‘cos it ain’t for sale!
+The profit for me is the sheer pleasure of wearing what has to be my favourite watch.